De Vere baronets

 The Hunt, later de Vere Baronetcy, of Curragh in the County of Limerick, was a title in the Baronetage of Ireland.
 It was created on 4 December 1784 for Vere Hunt, who subsequently represented Askeaton in the Irish House of Commons.

-The second Baronet assumed the surname of de Vere in lieu of his patronymic in 1832.
-The fourth Baronet represented County Limerick in Parliament.
+The 2nd Baronet assumed the surname of de Vere in lieu of his patronymic in 1832.
+He was a writer whose third son, Aubrey Thomas de Vere, was a renowned poet and critic.
+He added to the front of the family seat at Curragh Chase, Adare, and designed the landscape of the garden.

+The 4th Baronet represented County Limerick in Parliament from 1854 to 1859.
 The title became extinct on his death in 1904.

-The Hunt/de Vere family estate for 300 years (1657–1957), including the period of the Baronetcy of Curragh, is the present day Curraghchase Forest Park, in County Limerick.

-The second Baronet was a noted poet whose third son, Aubrey Thomas de Vere, was a renowned poet and critic.
+In 1883 the family estate in co.
+Limerick was 4,167 acres.